-This guide explains the taxation of stock compensation in 43 countries, including the rules on income tax, social taxes, capital gains tax, income-sourcing, tax residence, exit tax, and asset reporting.
-Each country's guide links to resources from experts on tax developments, the website of the national tax agency and, when applicable, to the country's tax treaty with the United States.
+This guide explains the taxation of stock compensation in 43 countries for stock options, restricted stock, restricted stock units, and employee stock purchase plans.
+It covers the rules for when taxes apply (including income tax, social taxes, and capital gains tax) and for tax residence and employee mobility.
+Each country's guide links to resources from experts, the website of the national tax agency and, when applicable, the country's tax treaty with the United States.

 The country profiles are routinely reviewed and updated as needed.
 At the end of each, the date of the most recently required update is given.
 Depending on the country, changes to equity award taxation for individuals may occur frequently or just occasionally.